Why the Journey Matters More Than Your Goal

 Keep track of what you’ve accomplished with a done list, which is a log of the tasks you’ve completed.
 Seeing your progress boosts motivation, heightens positive emotions, and sustains your productivity.

 When it’s not all about the goal, you can take it all in (and take what you’ve learned with you).
 If you reach your goal but then go back to your old ways, have you really gotten anything out of the experience?

 The journey matters more than any goal ever could.

-Got big goals for 2018?
-Share what you’re working towards in the comments below!
+Got big goals for the coming year?
+Share what you’re working toward in the comments below!